-Most find that they can spend an enjoyable day without even leaving the Inn itself, with its large porch, expansive oak-shaded lawns, Great Room, billiards, free WIFI, and more!
+Most find that they can spend an enjoyable day without even leaving the Inn itself, with its large porch, expansive oak-shaded lawns, Great Room, 3rd paragraph remove the word billiards, the ongoing puzzle table, free WIFI, and more!

 Our beautifully decorated, casually elegant accommodations are furnished with antiques that date back to the turn of the century.
 Choose from several comfortable options located on the Inn’s 2 1/2 acres:

 At the Harpswell Inn, you’ll fall in love with the multitude of sights, sounds, and activities we have to offer–and be sure to visit Bowdoin College in Brunswick or go shopping in Bath or Freeport.

 The Summer House – built in 1761, now the Harpswell Inn, was originally the old cookhouse of famed Lookout Point Shipyard, which made sturdy vessels that sailed the seven seas.
 Harpswell has been called a nursery for those who sailed the seas, but there were stalwart men who stayed home and fashioned with prideful skill the many stately schooners that carried Harpswell men to fame in those faraway places.